bea-ordonez/WhatsCookin/README.md

 ## Context:
 [//]: <>
-This project was assigned in week 2 of module 2 for the Frontend Program, this work was completed between the 3rd and the 13th.
+This project was assigned in module 2 for the Frontend Program, this work was completed between the 3rd and the 28th of February.

 ## Contributors:
 [//]: <>